Posting Calls for Papers

 • Logos are welcome for inclusion in the CFP.

 • The best format for us is Word.
 PDF is suitable if you want your call to be published as attachment to the post.
-Please avoid including your CFPs in your email message text.
-Do send them attached as separate documents.
+Please avoid sending CFPs as part of your email text.
+Do send them attached as separate formatted documents (preferably in Word).

 • It may take a few days for your calls to get published but, in case you do not receive any acknowledgement from the ESSE Webmaster within a week or so, do not hesitate to get in touch again – your message may have disappeared in cyberspace.